Modification Date: 2018-06-16 22:45:56

 Cautions In Mixing Your Own Glaze

--Screening is required during preparation if your wollastonite has agglomerated (otherwise your slurry will be full of tiny lumps).
+-Screening at 80 mesh is required during preparation if your wollastonite has agglomerated (otherwise your slurry will be full of tiny lumps).

 -Fusion recommends 325 mesh silica and A400 nepheline syenite, but we have been using regular 200 silica and 270 nepheline with good success for stoneware.